 MICROSCOPICAL EXAMINATION OF LINEN THREAD

 A-1 Take a thread, wash thoroughly with chloroform 2 or 3 times followed by hot water 3 times to remove the coated materials.
-Cut the washed thread into small pieces and digest it by boiling with a 10% aqueous solution of sodium carbonate.
+Cut the washed thread into small pieces and digest it by boiling with a 10 percent aqueous solution of sodium carbonate.
 Wash to remove sodium carbonate and take small amount of the material on a micro slide and crush it with a glass rod.
 The material under microscope shows fibers with very thick cell walls having uniformly narrow lumen and tapering to a very fine point.
 Fine, oblique or transverse markings present on the walls, sometimes crossing one another.

 A-2 Take another small portion of the washed material, mount in Cuoxam (0.5 g of copper carbonate triturated with 10 ml of distilled water, gradually adding strong solution of ammonia, specific gravity 0.88, with continued stirring) and observe.
 No bulbous swelling is present (distinction from cotton).